IanRohrbacher/OpSys-Assignment-1/README.md

 ```

 ## Contributing
-This is a finnished assignment uploaded to github for a grade.
-Do NOT copy and paste my work but feel free to use it as a refrence.
+This is a finished assignment uploaded to github for a grade.
+Do NOT copy and paste my work but feel free to use it as a reference.

 ## Licensing
 The code in this project is licensed under MIT license.